Iskander54/final_ethereum/README.md

 - **Delete a Property** - The contract owner can delete a property to the registry

 ### Lending money
 - **Submit a transaction** - Any user can lend ether to any other user to transfer the ownership a property.
-For the ownership of the property to be transfer, every (lender of the money, the receiver that wants to buy a property and sell) party has to confirm the transaction.
+For the ownership of the property to be transfer, every party (lender of the money, the receiver that wants to buy a property and the seller of that property)  has to confirm the transaction.
 The smart contracts update directly the registry.
 - **Confirm a transaction** Any user involved in a transaction can sign transaction it.
 - **Revoke a transaction**  If you have changed your mind after having confirmed the transaction before all the parties have signed the transaction, you can revoke your confirmation.